Every time I attend a convention I am asked:

 First, why do you want to be a voice over actor?
 Do you have a passion for acting?
 An actor’s life is not always glamorous.
 In fact, it is mostly unpredictable.
 One day you’re busy and the next, you are waiting tables.
 Even with voice overs it sometimes makes a difference if you are young, cute, and the flavor of the month.

-I, personally, am a little put off by pay for audition sites.
-In the Screen Actor’s Guild, this is a no no. We get paid by the job and do not have to pay to play.
+Personally, I’m put off by pay to play audition sites.
+In the Screen Actor’s Guild, this is a no-no. We get paid by the job and do not have to pay to play.

 The biggest bang for your buck as far as voice overs go are commercials.
-If you are dreaming about becoming rich and famous doing anime, dream on.
-The anime industry is coming to an almost screeching halt unless you are willing to go live in Texas.
-Unfortunately, our Texas buddies have settled for less than the going dubbing rate, which has undercut the Industry.
+If you are dreaming of becoming rich and famous doing anime, dream on.
+The anime industry is coming to an almost screeching halt unless you are willing to live in Texas.
+Unfortunately, our Texas buddies have settled for less than the going rate, which has undercut the Industry standard.
 Commercials offer residuals.
-They are awesome, especially if you can land a National Commercial.
-Some people have been known to put a hefty down payment on a house, simply from working for about 15 minutes.
+They are awesome, especially if you can land a National.
+Some people have been able to put a hefty down payment on a house, simply from working 15 minutes on an ad.